ChocolatineMathou/api_query/README.md

 I started to explore the given API and draw a diagram to get an idea of the domain model and the interactions the user will have.
 I finally used three different classes - API, Purchases and Users - as they don't have the same responsabilities.
 API is in charge of retrieving information from the API, Purchases has all the purchases-related logic while Users has the users-related logic.
 Moreover, I choose to integrate Travis CI to make sure the codebase could be used without breaking in a clean environment.

+## Areas of improvement

+With more time, there are methods I would like to refactor.
+Also I would like to improve this project to cover some edge cases such as 'email not provided' for the 'total spend' method.

 ## Specification